krokoreit/hatch-bump-version/README.md

 It will then run as a hook before the build process.

-For the time being use 'git bump-version' to retrieve the version and bump patch if needed.
+For the time being uses 'git bump-version' to retrieve the version and bump patch if needed.

 Using 'hatch version' ??